wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 > There is to be no research of any kind.

 We have no way of knowing how much research Joseph could have done, but he must have at least had access to several libraries.
-“No internet” or “no international travel” would have been better restrictions.
+"No internet" or "no international travel" would have been better restrictions.

 > Other than some grammatical corrections, and a few other minor changes, you must make no modifications in the text.
 The first edition, as you dictate it to your secretary must stand forever.